Sparse-IFT: Sparse Iso-FLOP Transformations for Maximizing Training Efficiency: Author Contributions

 \section{Author Contributions}

 We provide a summary of each author’s contributions:

-\begin{itemize} \item Shreyas Saxena conceived the key idea of matching the FLOPs of Sparse Wide transformation to a compact dense model, extended the idea to other members of the Sparse-IFT family, helped with the implementation, established cardinality of Sparse-IFT members to explain the results, conducted experiments for BERT, benchmarked Sparse-IFT for inference, and wrote majority of the manuscript.
+\begin{itemize} \item Vithursan Thangarasa was an integral part of the project by participating in discussions with Shreyas Saxena and contributing to the method.
+He also implemented all Sparse-IFT transformations in PyTorch, proposed using non-linearity in Sparse-IFT, analyzed DST methods via spectral analysis, conducted experiments for the entire study on CIFAR-100 and its ablations, obtained initial results on ImageNet, extended Sparse-IFT to efficient architectures (e.g., BotNet, MobileViT), and contributed to writing several sections of the manuscript.

-\item Vithursan Thangarasa was an integral part of the project by participating in discussions with Shreyas Saxena and contributing to the method.
-He also implemented all Sparse-IFTs in PyTorch, proposed using non-linearity in Sparse-IFTs, conducted experiments for the entire study on CIFAR-100 and its ablations, obtained initial results on ImageNet, extended Sparse-IFT to efficient architectures (e.g., BotNet, MobileViT), conducted the entire study with GPT on Cerebras CS-2, and contributed to writing parts of the manuscript.
+\item Shreyas Saxena conceived the key idea of matching the FLOPs of Sparse Wide transformation to a compact dense model, extended the idea to other members of the Sparse-IFT family, helped with the implementation, established cardinality of Sparse-IFT members to explain the results, benchmarked Sparse-IFT for inference, and wrote several sections of the manuscript.

-\item Abhay Gupta validated sparse optimizers in PyTorch, conducted experiments with Sparse-IFT ResNet variants on ImageNet, obtained results with MobileNetV2 architecture, helped with pre-training of Sparse-IFT variants of GPT on Cerebras CS-2, conducted all experiments of Sparse-IFT on downstream CV tasks, and contributed to writing parts of the manuscript.
+\item Abhay Gupta validated sparse optimizers in PyTorch, conducted experiments with Sparse-IFT ResNet variants on ImageNet, helped with pre-training of Sparse-IFT variants of GPT on Cerebras CS-2, conducted all experiments of Sparse-IFT on downstream CV tasks, and contributed to writing parts of the manuscript.

-\item Sean helped with the bring-up of sparsity support on Cerebras CS-2 which was crucial for benchmarking and training Sparse-IFT variants of GPT models, and provided feedback to improve the structuring and presentation of the manuscript.
+\item Sean Lie helped with the bring-up of sparsity support on Cerebras CS-2 which was crucial for benchmarking and training Sparse-IFT variants of GPT models, and provided feedback to improve the structuring and presentation of the manuscript.

 \end{itemize}